1,4-Dioxane Exposure

 Proving 1,4-Dioxane Exposure and Injury

-Successfully filing a toxic exposure lawsuit requires more than just showing that you were exposed to 1,4-dioxane.
+Successfully filing a toxic exposure lawsuit requires more than just establishing that you were exposed to 1,4-dioxane.
 Your legal team will need to prove the connection between your exposure and the health issues you’re suffering from.

 Gathering Evidence of Exposure